abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6.1_feature_writing_and_reversion/lab-steps-phase-6.1.md

 The pipeline test successfully validated the secure and automated delivery of new features, specifically the `"Summary"` feature, which displays the total number of users and messages for roles with the `"summary.view"` permission.
 The pipeline successfully passed all tests, and achieved `100%` coverage in unit test coverage for updated code files.
 The deployment proceeded automatically to the `green` environment, confirming that the CI/CD setup can handle new features without manual intervention.

 Later, a faulty version introducing an authorization flaw in the `"admin-page"` feature was deliberately deployed to demonstrate rollback.
 Using the `revert.py` script, traffic was switched from the `blue (faulty)` deployment back to the `green (stable)` one through the `Blue-Green` strategy, achieving **near-zero downtime**.
-This confirmed the pipeline’s resilience, reliability, and ability to revert to a stable version seamlessly after identifying a bad release.
+This confirmed the pipeline's resilience, reliability, and ability to revert to a stable version seamlessly after identifying a bad release.